Consumer Legal Group logo

 The firm is led by two Co-Managing Attorneys with significant litigation backgrounds: Jack Gross brings 35+ years of experience with major corporate clients (American Express, Chrysler, GE) and litigation across multiple states, while Jason Rebhun contributes 14+ years focused specifically on consumer debt, commercial, and real estate disputes.
 This attorney-led structure and trial experience distinguishes CLG from many debt-relief companies staffed primarily by non-lawyers.
 The firm also maintains operational leadership through a COO with investment banking experience and an HR head with corporate background.

 While CLG presents itself professionally with established leadership and legal credentials, the website provides limited specific information about pricing, success rates, or typical case outcomes.
-The disclaimer "Prior results do not guarantee a similar outcome" suggests litigation-based representation, but concrete details about settlement rates, timeline expectations, or fee structures are absent.
+The disclaimer "Prior results do not listed refund term a similar outcome" suggests litigation-based representation, but concrete details about settlement rates, timeline expectations, or fee structures are absent.
 Prospective clients would need to contact them directly for details about costs and service scope.

 When evaluating debt relief companies, consumers should compare settlement programs against alternatives like debt consolidation loans, which combine multiple debts into a single fixed-rate payment.
 Credit counseling through nonprofit agencies offers free budgeting help without impacting credit scores.
 For those whose credit has already been damaged, credit repair services can address inaccurate negative items on reports.
 Personal loans for bad credit may provide funds for debt payoff at lower rates than credit cards, and credit monitoring services help track progress throughout the recovery process.
 Consolidating high-interest balances into a single installment loan with a fixed rate can reduce total interest paid and simplify monthly budgeting.